Muslim Students Association of South Africa: MSA National Camp

-An annual camp is usually held in KwaZulu Natal where all members of MSA's across the country are invited to participate in discussion around issues affecting MSA's in general, as well covering aspects of Muslim Leadership in the South African context.
+An annual camp is held where all members of MSA's across the country are invited to participate in discussions around issues affecting MSA's in general, as well covering aspects of Muslim leadership in the South African context.

 The Message Magazine

 The Message Magazine is currently (2009) a national student magazine, produced and published by MSA members from many different universities.
 It began (2001) as a monthly newsletter by the MSA at the University of Natal - Durban and was edited and produced by Bilal Randeree and Mariam Jhaveri.
 By 2003, the newsletter had become a full colour glossy magazine, still produced out of Durban, but with contributors and distribution nationally.

+MSA Union Committees

+Below is a historic list of MSA Union Committees: